isabelleoktay/movie-app/README.md

 # Movie Search App

 This movie search app was built using React Native for the front-end and Node.js and MongoDB for the back-end.
 The initial data was presented as separate CSV files that I manipulated into a single JSON file using Python Pandas and Jupyter Notebooks.
 Please see the folder **dataset** for documentation on how I manipulated the data.
 Once I manipulated the data, I uploaded the JSON file to MongoDB Atlas.
-Finally, this app is deployed using Heroku.
+Finally, this app is deployed using Heroku [here](https://movie-search-diesel.herokuapp.com/).
 <br/>

 # Front-end